Manu098vm/SVResearches/README.md

 ## About
 Collection of various script, tools and random writings about my early researches on the Scarlet/Violet games.
 They're not meant to be polished products for users, so I won't give support in setup/install/use etc.
-If you're interested in my work and want to discuss it, feel free to ping me on discord #SkyLink98#5946
+If you're interested in my work and you want to discuss it, feel free to reach me on my [Discord server](https://discord.gg/F9nMfvw9sS).

 ## Credits
 [PKHeX](https://github.com/kwsch/PKHeX) with all its devs and contributors for the awesome freamwork.